Old M. & ST. L. Depot Museum

 of the Interior.

 Other nearby markers.
-At least 7 other markers are within 17 miles of this marker, measured as the crow flies.
-Commercial Historic District (approx. 0.2 miles away); Codington County Courthouse (approx. 0.3 miles away); Post Office & Auditorium (approx. 0.3 miles away); Watertown (approx. one mile away); Forsburg Park Sundial (approx. 3.9 miles away); District No. 5 Public School (approx. 9½ miles away); Punished Woman's Lake (approx. 16.4 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Maurice Hockman (approx. 0.2 miles away); Commercial Historic District (approx. 0.2 miles away); Carnegie Free Public Library (approx. 0.3 miles away); Codington County Courthouse (approx. 0.3 miles away); Post Office & Auditorium (approx. 0.3 miles away); Public Opinion & City Hall (approx. 0.3 miles away); Watertown (approx. one mile away); Forsburg Park Sundial (approx. 3.9 miles away).
+Touch for a list and map of all markers in Watertown.

 Categories. • Railroads & Streetcars • Settlements & Settlers •